Hailgrim/GitLab-CI-CD-Dockerization/README.md

 For demonstration purposes, GitLab will be used locally at all levels.
 In ideal conditions, the pipeline should consist of the following servers:

-- A server for **GitLab CE** with the project **repository** and container images in the **GitLab Container Registry**
+- a server for **GitLab CE** with the project **repository** and container images in the **GitLab Container Registry**;
-- A server for **GitLab Runner**, which monitors the repository state, runs various pipeline stages (linters, tests, container image builds, deployments to staging and production), and requires 8GB RAM, 4 CPU cores, 50GB SSD (recommended)
+- a server for **GitLab Runner**, which monitors the repository state, runs various pipeline stages (linters, tests, container image builds, deployments to staging and production), and requires 8GB RAM, 4 CPU cores, 50GB SSD (recommended);
-- A **staging** server, where the project runs during development
+- a **staging** server, where the project runs during development;
-- A **production** server, where the final deployed project runs
+- a **production** server, where the final deployed project runs.

 In resource-limited environments, GitLab CE and GitLab Runner can be hosted on the same server.
 For local development, this is not critical, so they are placed on separate servers here.
-The structure is simplified by omitting the production server and keeping only the staging server, since their setup is often similar.
+However, the structure is simplified by omitting the production server and keeping only the staging server, since their setup is often similar.

 ## Workflow

 ### Launching Local Servers

-First, build the image for the mock VPS server:
+First, build the image for the mock VPS:

 ```sh
 docker build -t simple-vps .